 CPP and EI are mandatory contributions under the Canada Pension Plan and Employment Insurance system.
 Here’s how much is deducted:

-Knowing the updated 2024 rates helps estimate your CPP and EI deductions.
+Knowing the updated 2024 and 2025 rates helps estimate your CPP and EI deductions.

 What Other Deductions May Come Off Your Pay?